An Invitation to Higher-Order Riemannian Optimization: Optimal and Implementable Methods: Toward Implementation, Part III: Numerical Experiments

 With these numerical results in hand, and reiterating our goals of validating the proposed algorithms and comparing recently developed solvers, a few considerations are in order.
 From Table \ref{table:Krylov-full-max} one can notice that, for the smaller problem sizes of St$(10,5)$ and St$(20,5)$, QQR-v2 presents the best runtimes of all solvers.
 For St$(50,5)$, DTM seems to exhibit a better performance; this also holds for most of the larger test instances presented in Table \ref{table:50-10-Krylov-full-max}.
-With these observations, DTM and QQR-v2 appear to be the solvers best suited for the present use case, as corroborated in Table \ref{table:solver-times}, which compares the average total time spent solving subproblems for all experiments.
+With these observations, DTM and QQR-v2 appear to be the solvers best suited for the present use case.
 All three versions of the CQR algorithm seem to exhibit runtimes that become faster relatively to the Armijo line-search Gradient Descent as problem size grows.
 CQR also seems to result in fewer $3$-RAR iterations, a behavior seemingly more common with increasing problem size as evidenced by Table \ref{table:50-10-Krylov-full-max}.
-For all of these observations, we reiterate that only common Python libraries were used, and differences in the implementations of each subproblem solvers may affect their relative performances.
+For all of these observations, we reiterate that only common Python libraries were used, and differences in the implementations of each subproblem solver may affect their relative performances.

 The experiments in \cite{Cartis25_DTM} show that, under special conditions for the third-order tensor, DTM appears to enjoy superior performance compared to other methods like ARC or CQR.
 The consistently better runtimes demonstrated by DTM in our experiments might be indicative of some special structure in our third-order tensor.
-The presence of these properties in the case of our algorithm, as well as the ones mentioned in \cref{sec:Krylov-iteration}, can be object of future study.
-Finally, we observe that a larger $\theta$ in our selected range has a positive influence on how fast our method performs when using all solvers except DTM, as evidenced in all tables.
+The presence of these properties in the case of our algorithm, as well as the ones mentioned in \cref{sec:Krylov-iteration}, can be objects of future study.
+Furthermore, we expect future work on aspects such as initial parameter selection and update rules on the regularization parameter to improve runtimes for our methods.
+As an example of this, \cite{Agarwal21} cites \cite{Gould12} as a piece of work closely related to this matter.